stdunbar/jisql/README.md

 # jisql
-A simple utility to provide an command line interactive session with any SQL server with a JDBC driver
+A simple utility to provide a command line interactive session with any SQL server with a JDBC driver

 Jisql is a Java based utility to provide a command line interactive session with a SQL server.
 This application is conceptually modeled on the Sybase